A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Data Processing and Models

 \subsubsection{Additional Properties}

-We also encoded properties specifying the allowable sequence of events imposed by physical constraints.
+Properties specifying the allowable sequence of events imposed by physical constraints were also encoded.
 This was done to ensure the sensor events align with the physical layout, thereby verifying correct sensor functioning.
 We focus here on the physical layout for Participant A's home (see Figure{~}\ref{fig:Layout}).
-Property (\ref{prop:physi-constraint1}) specifies that if motion is detected in the bedroom and, at a later time, in the bathroom, motion must also be detected in the corridor in between.
+Property (\ref{prop:physi-constraint1}) specifies that if motion is detected in the bedroom and, at a later time, in the bathroom, motion must also be detected in the hallway in between.

 Property (\ref{prop:physi-constraint3}) specifies that when the participant moves from the lounge to the kitchen, the first detected event in the kitchen must be motion.